MisterCalm/FER2013/README.md

 # Face Emotion Recognition (FER)

-In this repo I implemented a CNN for face emotion recognition
+In this repo I implemented a simple CNN for face emotion recognition

 ## Datset